HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 *   How the HL7 CPG-IG recognizes their distinct and valuable work and provides numerous opportunities to reuse domain standards (e.g., FHIR and other HL7 IG’s); and
 *   A reconceptualization of work processes that share and reuse essential information and content.

-Much of this work has been informed by several international efforts, including the U.S. Centers for Disease Control and Prevention’s (CDC’s) Adapting Clinical Guidelines for the Digital Age initiative ([ref](https://www.cdc.gov/ddphss/clinical-guidelines/index.html)), the World Health Organization’s (WHO’s) Antenatal Care Guidelines ([ref](https://www.who.int/reproductivehealth/publications/maternal_perinatal_health/anc-positive-pregnancy-experience/en/)), the HL7 Clinical Decision Support Working Group, and numerous other publicly funded and private sector initiatives, including local health system implementations of guidelines and in-workflow pathways.
+Much of this work has been informed by several international efforts, including the U.S. Centers for Disease Control and Prevention’s (CDC’s) Adapting Clinical Guidelines for the Digital Age initiative ([ref](https://www.cdc.gov/ddphss/clinical-guidelines/index.html)), the World Health Organization’s (WHO’s) Antenatal Care Guidelines ([ref](https://www.who.int/reproductivehealth/publications/maternal_perinatal_health/anc-positive-pregnancy-experience/en/)), the HL7 Clinical Decision Support and Clinical Quality Information Working Groups, and numerous other publicly funded and private sector initiatives, including local health system implementations of guidelines and in-workflow pathways.

 **To the Guideline Developer:** Working in parallel with knowledge engineers and other downstream consumers (e.g., local implementers) can identify areas within the guideline that need clarification, helping improve the narrative, provide opportunity to review the translation of the tools for fidelity to the guideline, and get early feedback from end-consumers of the guideline work product -- all _before_ the guidelines or tools are published.